ccswbs/UoGd7-Training/taxonomies.md

 **Term = Workshops**

-Our platform uses a *controlled vocabulary*, where only Site Managers can assign terms to vocabularies.
+Our platform uses a *controlled vocabulary*, in which only Site Managers can assign terms to vocabularies.
 Site Managers must add the terms in advance.